TanishSharrma/personal/GSoc_Proposal_Tanish_AIMA.md

 I have been programming for over 12 years and have Machine Learning, Artificial Intelligence and CUDA experience as well.
 I have attended various conferences on GPU computing and am aware of the enormous potential it has.
 This summer, I will solely be focusing on Google Summer of Code and have no other commitments.

+I have undertaken several classes in my college related to Mathematics, Statistics and Computing.
+I have profound interest in Game Theory and found ways to implement it in Python (Axelrod Lib Python)

 ## Coding Samples (Python):